 While inductive profiles can be fairly quick to develop, a profiler using the deductive method could take many weeks or months to build a full criminal profile.
 The crime scene is vital in this approach and it must be left untouched if its full potential for providing information can be tapped into.
 If a crime scene has been cleaned up or altered either by the family or the police officers on the scene, this can be very damaging to this type of criminal profile.

-Of course a criminal profiler will often use a combination of these approaches in developing a criminal profile.
+Of course, a criminal profiler will often use a combination of these approaches in developing a criminal profile.
 The historic information about similar crimes should never be ignored and can provide valuable information when taken into account in conjunction with the current crime scene and victimology information.
 Equally a knowledge of psychology and psychiatry through criminal psychology gives an understanding of human behaviour.
 When added to historical crime information on similar types of crime and the current crime scene information, a profiler can build a full picture.

-- Organised killers tend to leave little evidence at a crime scene, they are antisocial personalities but they do understand what is right and what is wrong and are entirely sane individuals.
+- Organized killers tend to leave little evidence at a crime scene, they are antisocial personalities but they do understand what is right and what is wrong and are entirely sane individuals.
 They plan ahead, pick their victim in advance and bring any tools or aids with them to their selected location for the attack.

 Criminal Profiling as a Science